 Wharton was not robbing for the thrill of it.
 He was consumed by a $200-a-day addiction to crack cocaine.
 He had been released from state prison six weeks before his crime spree began, with a rap sheet that dated back more than two decades.
 From his first crime in 1975, when he was 12 years old, to his final arrest in January 1997, Wharton committed a string of crimes that increased in both frequency and severity, from larceny and reckless driving to burglary and second-degree theft.
 He was, to many, the epitome of the “career criminal,” a man who had always acted outside the law, without regard for what he did or whom he terrorized.

 So it might have seemed a predictable fate for Wharton to spend the rest of his life in prison, even if the terms of his sentence—no possibility of parole—were unduly harsh for his crimes.
 But this was not the end of Wharton’s story; a life’s worth of plot twists lay ahead.
-With the help of the very judge who put him away for life, Wharton would convince the state’s governor to release him from prison not once, but twice.
-Today, back in jail, he’s pleading for mercy yet again—and the governor, who will soon decide his fate, is now a presidential candidate.
+Some of those twists would be orchestrated by the judge who put him away for life, while others would come courtesy of the governor of Washington.
+But many would be Wharton’s own doing.

 “The beginning of my ‘illustrious’ criminal career—they once put that in an article—was 1975.
 I was 12,” Wharton told me from a prison phone in 2017.
 “I stole a car, and I was drinking and high on valium.”